ampproject/amphtml/extensions/amp-viewer-integration/integrating-viewer-with-amp-doc-guide.md

    };
    ```

 Eventually, the AMP Document receives and loads the message.
-The AMP Document sends the following  message to the Viewer via POST:
+The AMP Document sends the following  message to the Viewer via `postMessage()`:

    ```javascript
    {